qdm12/dns/README.md

 You can bind mount an Unbound configuration file *include.conf* to be included in the Unbound server section with `-v $(pwd)/include.conf:/unbound/include.conf:ro`, see [Unbound configuration documentation](https://nlnetlabs.nl/documentation/unbound/unbound.conf/)

+## Golang API

+If you want to use the Go code I wrote, you can see tiny [examples](examples) of DoT and DoH resolvers and servers using the API developed.

 ## Connect clients to it

 ### Option 1: Router (recommended)